Alloyed/patch.lua/tour.md

 That's because in Lua, `nil` is the same as `undefined`. instead of passing in a field set to `nil`, we've passed in nothing at all!

 To fix this we use @{patch.Updaters|Updaters}.
 An updater is a simple marker that suggests that patch should do something special when applying it.
 For this specific example, we can use the `patch.Nil` updater, which will always replace the input with nil:
 	patch.apply({field = "set"}, {field = patch.Nil} -- {}, {field = "set"}
+Some other important updaters include `patch.chain`, which will "chain" patches together, left-to-right, and `patch.insert_i` and `patch.remove_i` which are shortcuts for using `table.insert` and `table.remove` respectively.